Vinicius de Moraes: Bossa nova

 Elizete Cardoso's Canção do Amor Demais -- a seminal album in the development of bossa nova -- consists of compositions by Jobim and Moraes, either working together or solo ("Canção do Amor Demais", "Luciana", "Estrada Branca", "Chega de Saudade", "Outra Vez"...).
 The recording also included a relatively unknown João Gilberto on two tracks.
 With the release of this record, Moraes's career in music had begun.

 In August 1962, Moraes performed for the first time as a singer with Jobim and Gilberto at the Au Bon Gourmet in Rio.
 This was the first of his "pocket-shows", performances made to small audiences where he presented new compositions, some of which became international hits, such as the "Garota de Ipanema" ("The Girl from Ipanema"), as well as "Samba da Benção".
 Moraes introduced promising singers of the time, such as Nara Leão.
 Moraes wasn't a natural singer.
 He had a flat, nasal baritone voice, but he used background vocalists to sweeten the sound.
 His first undertaking as entertainer ended in 1963, when he returned to his post in the Brazilian representation at UNESCO, after his marriage to Nelita Abreu Rocha, his fourth wife.

 Cinema recognition and collaborations

 His play Orfeu da conceição (Orpheus of the Conception), a reworking of the story of Orpheus and Eurydice set in the carnival of Rio, was adapted into the film Black Orpheus, which won an Academy Award in 1959 as Best Foreign Language Film.
 It was awarded the Palme d'Or at the Cannes International Film Festival and the 1960 British Academy Award.
+De Moraes hated the film, however, leaving mid-screening and shouting that his play had been "disfigured"; the film has been criticized in Brazil since release for its exoticism and stereotyping of Brazilians.
 The film was a co-production among France, Italy, and Brazil and included "A felicidade" ("Happiness"), a song by Jobim and Moraes, which became an international hit.
 His song "Samba da bênção" ("The Blessing Samba") was included on the soundtrack of A Man and a Woman (Un homme et une femme, 1966), another Cannes film festival winner.